presnick/ProgramsInformationPeople/_sources/Classes/Tamagotchi.rst

         def reduce_boredom(self):
             self.boredom = max(0, self.boredom - self.boredom_decrement)

 Let's try making a pet and playing with it a little.
 Add some of your own commands, too, and keep printing p1 to see what the effects are.
-If you want to directly inspect the state, try print p1.boredom or p1.hunger.
+If you want to directly inspect the state, try printing p1.boredom or p1.hunger.

 .. activecode:: tamagotchi_2
     :nocanvas:
     :include: tamagotchi_1

     p1 = Pet("Fido")
-    print p1
+    print(p1)
     for i in range(10):
         p1.clock_tick()
-        print p1
+        print(p1)
     p1.feed()
     p1.hi()
     p1.teach("Boo")
     for i in range(10):
         p1.hi()
-    print p1
+    print(p1)